-- 1. The reroot() and swap() operations for the construction of local optimal plans. - 2.
-Computation of the cost T_LOP for a local optimal plan LOP. - 3.
-Computation of the minimum among a number of T_LOPs, that are either cost values of LOPs constructed by the task, or cost values received from other tasks across the network. - 4.
-Reception of a T_LOP from the network. - 5.
-Reception of a LOP from the network. - 6.
-Submission of a T_LOP to the network towards the coordinator. - 7.
+- 1. The reroot() ) operation and swap() ) move for the construction of local optimal plans - 2.
+Computation of the cost T\LOP for a local optimal plan LOP - 3.
+Computation of the minimum among a number of T\LOPs, that are either cost values of LOPs constructed by the task, or cost values received from other tasks across the network - 4.
+Reception of a T\LOP from the network - 5.
+Reception of a LOP from the network - 6.
+Submission of a T LOP to the network towards the coordinator - 7.
 Submission of a LOP to the network towards the coordinator